 The new loans of \$434,500 were determined based on the closing price of Magnum shares at 30 June 2010, being \$0.079 per share.
-The value of the shares of \$468,358 previously expensed by the Company and recognised in the share based payment reserve has been transferred to issued capital.
+The value of the shares of \$468,358 previously expensed by the Company and recognised in the share based payment reserve has been transferred to contributed equity.
 The Company will continue to have a lien over the shares in respect of which a loan is outstanding.
-The shares will not be quoted on a publicly traded stock market while a loan in respect of the shares remains payable.